alonitac/DevOpsBootcampUPES/tutorials/15_networking_security.md

 I'm Bob, want to tr...
 ```

-> ### :pencil2: Exercise - Playing with symmetric encryption
->
-> 1. Encrypt some file
-> 2. Try to decrypt the encrypted file using different secret you've used to encrypt.
-What happened?
-> 3. Add some text to **encrypted file**, then try to decrypt it.
-What happen?
-[Read here](https://security.stackexchange.com/questions/9437/does-symmetric-encryption-provide-data-integrity) about how `openssl` provide data integrity in symmetric encryption.
-> 3. Encrypt the same file, but using different key.
-Make sure different encryption is generated for different keys.

 ## Asymmetric Key Encryption

 In the previous section we've seen how client and server can communicate using a shared key.